benjaminspak/301-Days-Of-Code/README.md

 ## What is #301DaysOfCode?
 Want to go from code noob to employed developer in less than a year?

 Take the **#301DaysOfCode** and go from Code newbie to an employed Developer in less than a year.
-The only stipulation; code 3 minutes and 1 second per day for 301 days.
+The only stipulation: code 3 minutes and 1 second per day for 301 days.
 Wait!
 What?
 Why so little?
 Check out the FAQ below.

 To join in, use the **#301DaysOfCode** hashtag on any social network to tell people how much ass you are kicking this year!